curious-containers/cc-server/docs/api.rst

 About the API
 -------------

 Every API endpoint accepts JSON objects and returns JSON objects.
-Requests should always produce a HTTP 200 status.
-The *state* fields in response JSON objects indicate whether or not a request was successful.
+The **state** fields in an API response indicate the condition of tasks and containers.
+All possible states are listed below.

 **States**